Wednesday, September 18, 2024

 Director Diana Winston (MARC at UCLA)

 He didn't seem to know other than it was just a tiny paranormal proof that meditation near these ancient Buddhist stone structures is different.
-Being near sharira (remains, ashes, tiny colorful silica, glassy beads, gems from the sacred pyre) is different, and that's why they are honored.
+Being near sharira (remains, ashes, colorful silica, glassy beads, gems from the sacred pyre) is different, and that's why they are honored.
 Maybe stupas (circumambulation mounds) are built on ley lines, over vortices, near portals?
 Maybe building them creates a portal or energy anomaly?

 Buddhism at UCLA?
 Mindfulness Ed Center